christophhart/hise_documentation/ios.md

-# IOS Export

-HISE can export instruments as iOS standalone app or (with the recent addition) as AUv3 app extension so you can load it into hosts like Garageband, AudioBus 3 or AUM.
+HISE exports your instrument both as standalone app as well as AUv3 app extension so you can load it into hosts like Garageband, AudioBus 3 or AUM.
 The workflow is almost the same as exporting desktop apps, but you need to use XCode to compile and transfer it to your device.

 ## Requirements